- Cannabinoids interact with the body by stimulating the CB1 and CB2 receptors in the endocannabinoid system (ECS).

 It may effectively treat acne, seizures, anxiety, and inflammation and relieve acute pain from conditions like cancer and arthritis.

 However, it is not some sort of magic pill that has instantaneous effects.
 Just like any other medication or vitamin, its effect may kick in within minutes, a few hours and sometimes weeks depending on a couple of factors.

 If you’re wondering how soon should you, your dog, or your cat should feel the effects of a particular CBD product, then this article is for you.

-Before we proceed with the topic at hand, I think it’s important to understand how CBD and other chemicals from hemp plants interact with the body.
+Before proceeding with the topic, I think it’s important to understand how CBD and other chemicals from hemp plants interact with the body.

 How Do Cannabinoids Interact With the Body?

 Cannabinoid refers to the extensive range of chemicals found in the Cannabis plant.
 These chemicals interact with our body’s Endocannabinoid System (ECS).